-- 5.24 The relevant local planning policy in the context of infrastructure is Policy CH18 that states that development proposals will be refused unless there is adequate provision of necessary infrastructure for the development, namely power and water supply, means of disposing of water and sewage, means of disposal of surface water and other essential services, unless one of the following criteria can be met:- - 1.
+- 5.13 The relevant local planning policy in the context of infrastructure is Policy CH18 that states that development proposals will be refused unless there is adequate provision of necessary infrastructure for the development, namely power and water supply, means of disposing of water and sewage, means of disposal of surface water and other essential services, unless one of the following criteria can be met:- - 1.
 That appropriate arrangements are made in order to ensure adequate provision, or - 2.
 The development takes place in phases in order to accord with any proposed scheme to provide additional infrastructure. - 5.14 The explanation to this policy states that where there is inadequate infrastructure, development will not be permitted unless the situation can be rectified satisfactorily.
-As referred to above, Welsh Water object to this application on the grounds that it is premature and the proposal, if approved, would further overload the water treatment works situated on Ffordd Santes Helen in Caernarfon.
-In addition to this they have confirmed that no upgrading work will be undertaken to the water treatment works within Welsh Water's Capital Investment Programme. - 5.15 Having informed the applicant of Welsh Water's objection to the application discussions were conducted between the applicant and Welsh Water regarding the way forward.
-However, despite these discussions, Welsh Water continue to state their objection to the application.
-It is important to note here that such an objection is a material planning objection (which is not only relevant to this specific case but also to similar developments generally) and this has to be considered carefully prior to coming to a decision on the application.
-In addition to this, it will not be possible to overcome the objection by imposing a relevant planning condition as Welsh Water have no plan to upgrade the water treatment works in their Capital Investment Programme and therefore it would be unreasonable to impose a planning condition that would defer development until work on the water treatment works has been completed.
-Since Welsh Water are already aware of the deficiencies of the public sewer system in the town, approval of this application would leave the Council open to a challenge by Welsh Water via a judicial review as the Council would have ignored the advice of Welsh Water that was submitted under the statutory consultation process. - 5.16 In addition to the above local planning policy, consideration should also be given to national advice in Planning Policy Wales, Edition 9, Chapter 12 Infrastructure and Services.
+As referred to above, Welsh Water objected to this application originally on the grounds that it was premature and the proposal, if approved, would further overload the water treatment works situated on Ffordd Santes Helen in Caernarfon.
+However, by now, they have confirmed that capital investment is available to upgrade the water treatment works within their investment programme in order to increase the capacity of the water treatment works to remove further foul water/surface water from the application site. - 5.15 In addition to the above local planning policy, consideration should also be given to national advice in Planning Policy Wales, Edition 9, Chapter 12 Infrastructure and Services.
 It states the adequacy of water supply and the sewage infrastructure are material in considering planning applications and appeals ... these issues require early identification when locating future development.
 Local planning authorities should therefore ... seek to avoid the use of sites where adequate water supply and/or drainage provision is unlikely to be achieved.
-If this application is approved contrary to the strong objection of Welsh Water the development may overload the capacity of the Caernarfon water treatment works further with the potential to pollute not only the nearby land but also homes and commercial property.
+If this application is approved contrary to the strong objection of Welsh Water the development may overload the capacity of the Caernarfon water treatment works further with the potential to pollute not only the nearby land but also homes and commercial property. - 5.16 Therefore, to this end, it is believed that the proposal cannot be in compliance with the requirements of Policy CH18 of GUDP nor with the advice in Planning Policy Wales as no sufficient infrastructure exists in the form of the capacity of the Caernarfon water treatment works for this development.